 The OT may observe the child engaging in occupations within a number of environments:

 - In-centre at a Grandview Kids location

 - Client’s home

 - Client’s preschool or licensed child care centre

 What follows after the OT assessment?
 The OT will collect all of the information generated throughout the assessment and engage collaboratively with the child and family to develop an intervention plan.

 Occupational Therapy intervention can take on many different forms, both from an individual perspective and group setting.
-At Grandview, intervention may be provided for a child by utilizing the following approaches:
+At Grandview Kids, intervention may be provided for a child by utilizing the following approaches: